 For example, you can show a feed of branded hashtags to display reviews of your products or services.

-With the Search feed type, you can create a Twitter feed containing various terms and search filters.
+With the search feed type, you can create a Twitter timeline feed containing various terms and search filters.
 For instance, you can combine #hashtags, @mentions, words, and “phrases” to build a wholly tailored feed of content.

 Want to display a feed of Tweets from people who love cats to visitors of your pet store?
 Just enter “I love cats” #fact into the search term box, to show tweets containing both the hashtag and phrase.

 The list feed type lets you display tweets from the timelines of specific lists.
 Just enter the list’s ID or use the Add List ID Helper tool to add them to your website.
 This is a fantastic way to show your visitors content from a curated list of experts on a specific topic.